Patrons must present a valid Library card to check out materials.

 10-1 & 2-7pm

-* To enter the building, patrons over the age of two must wear a mask or appropriate face covering. *
+* Per the CDC guidelines it is recommended that patrons over the age of two wear a mask or appropriate face covering. *

 Our book drop is open and all materials can be dropped off at any time.

 Library services will include patron browsing and checkout, computer usage (one 30-minute session per day), as well as copy/fax services.
 Curbside pickup is still available (see below for details).

 ➤ Call the Library during operating hours, Tuesday-Saturday at 494-1120.

 ➤ Staff will call you when books are available.

 ➤ Please let us know when you will be picking up the materials.

 ➤ There will be a book cart inside the front door.
 Your materials will either be in a box or bag with your name for no-contact pick up

 ✩ Please respect others and stay 6-feet apart.

 ✩ Return all library materials in the book return located at the front of the building.